Geode CLI

 winget upgrade GeodeSDK.GeodeCLI

-(Not Recommended :c) Otherwise, you can manually install it by:
+(Not Recommended!)
+Otherwise, you can manually install the Geode CLI by:

-1. Download the latest windows release over at GitHub
+1. Download the latest Windows release over on GitHub

-2. Extract the geode.exe into some folder on your computer
+2. Extract geode.exe into some folder on your computer

-3. Select the CLI executable in File Explorer, Shift + Right-Click it and select Copy as Path
+3. Select the executable in File Explorer, Shift + Right-Click it and select Copy as Path

 4. Search Edit the system environment variables on Windows search.
 Alternatively, you can open up Control Panel and search for it, then select Edit the system environment variables or to skip straight to step 6 select Edit environment variables for your account.